grantmacken/tree-sitter-xquery/README.md

 ## An attempt to eliminate semantic token ambiguity

-Note: This list is not complete
+Note: This list is incomplete

 ### brackets